 (8) In this section —

-(a) “advertisement” includes, without affecting the generality of the expression, a notice, sign, label, circular and matter that is not writing but, by reason of the form or context in which it appears, conveys a message;
+(a) advertisement includes, without affecting the generality of the expression, a notice, sign, label, circular and matter that is not writing but, by reason of the form or context in which it appears, conveys a message;

 (b) a reference to the publishing of an advertisement is a reference to its publishing by any means, including publication in a newspaper or periodical, by radio, by television or in a film; and

-(c) “licensee”, “commercial broadcasting station” and “commercial television station” have the same meanings as they have in the Broadcasting and Television Act 1942 4 of the Commonwealth, as amended and in force for the time being.
+(c) licensee, commercial broadcasting station and commercial television station have the same meanings as they have in the Broadcasting and Television Act 1942 4 of the Commonwealth, as amended and in force for the time being.

 122. Credit hawking